 Once you have your notes in place and you are ready to start the thesis reread our style instructions and take another look at the specimen thesis we send you.
 In particular, pay attention to how students have incorporated their own work experiences into their theses.

 All books/websites that you refer to should be included in a References section, that should be placed at the end of the thesis after your conclusion.
 This should include the names of the authors, the year of publication, the title of the book and the name of the publisher.
 You should show the copied text in inverted commas (“ “) and indicate the source.
 Look at the specimen theses to see how they handled it.

 The first page of the thesis should state your name, the subject name and the name of the degree being studied –see Appendix I. The second page of the thesis should be the contents page – see Appendix II.
 Your thesis should be sent as one attachment rather than two or more.

 The last chapter should be a Conclusion in which you draw out the main points of the thesis.
 We want to know particularly how you expect to use the knowledge gained now and in the future.

 The University insists on a high standard of English on the theses presented to it.
-It is essential to put work through a grammar checker and for the grammar checker to be set in accordance with the guidelines in the document University Style that can be seen on the above-mentioned website.
+It is essential to put work through a grammar checker and for the grammar checker to be set in accordance with the guidelines in our Style document.

-Grammar checkers have to be set to English(UK) and not to English(US).
-This is done within ‘Tools’ in Word by defining English(UK) as the default language.
+Grammar checkers have to be set to English(US) and not to English(UK).
+This is done within ‘Tools’ in Word by defining English(US) as the default language.

 In addition, the checker must be set to check style as well as grammar.
 This is done via ‘Options’ within Tools.
 Under writing style there is a drop-down menu.
 You must click on grammar & style.